(reading time: 1 hour, 45 minutes)

 Crewsader Collidr’s roads only stopped when the world did, at the Threewall Wild.
 The divine tilefolk would not be deterred.
 He marched into those trees, never to be seen again.
 Even a Custodian is no match for the walls of the world, thus all roads must end.

 Their journey continued for days and days.
-Alast lost track of them the same way he lost track of the rungs back on the rope ladder.
-The land grew flatter and the plants sparser until bushes were the mightiest landmarks around.
+Alast lost track of them the same way he lost track of the rungs back on the rope ladder, with the land growing flatter and the plants sparser until bushes were the mightiest landmarks around.
 The lack of trees and the slowly shifting angles did give him his first full view of the furthest places of Porce.
 The Rin cliffs were blocked by First Stall, but on the other side of the world stood the Bottomless Rot.
 To Alast it just looked like a mighty rectangular mountain.
 All the rot, bottomless or not, was stored inside its hollow body.

 Cruk!
-One day Alast’s peaceful thoughts were interrupted by the sound of something cracking.
-He came out from behind his animal, which he had been handfeeding, and saw Captain Rob with one foot firmly embedded in the ground, straight through the soil and into stone.
-Rob moved his hands about in the air, as if trying to pinpoint the direction of a sound Alast couldn’t hear.
+One day Alast’s peaceful thoughts were interrupted by a crack.
+He came out from behind his animal, which he had been hand-feeding, and saw Captain Rob with one foot firmly embedded in the ground, straight through the soil and into stone.
+Rob moved his hands about in the air as if trying to pinpoint the direction of a sound Alast couldn’t hear.
 The Captain frowned.
 He called Dawn over and whispered something to her.
 The gravefolk girl took off her boot, lifted her leathery foot, and performed a bonepicking stomp.
 Cruk!
-Her foot went even deeper than the Captain’s, up to her knee.
+Her foot went even deeper than his, up to her knee.
 Dawn’s hands swirled on the loose surface dirt, vaguely mimicking the motion of the Captain’s hands in the air.
 They both settled on the same direction: back the way they had been traveling.

 Every so often Rob and Dawn would perform their little ritual again.
 Alast could only guess that they were using bonepicking to listen for far sounds, like the movement of armies.
 Each time they became more worried and passed that emotion to the others.
 She had no eyes to show it, but even Dawn’s body language betrayed her fear; she kept her head down and she ground her teeth.